Working with Genie at Engee

 code::AbstractString

-is executed in the global area of the current Engee* session.
-In this way it is possible to manipulate variables or logic from the outside by passing commands from the Genie application inside the Engee** session. -
+is executed in the global scope of the current Engee session.
+This way, you can control variables or logic from the outside by passing commands from the Genie application inside the Engee session. -

 View application logs — to get logs of a running application, use the command: